-This news release is issued to publicise the removal of 1 entry, correction of 1 entry and amendment of 41 entries to the Russian sanctions regime.
+This news release is issued to publicise the removal of 1 entry under the Russian sanctions regime.

 The Russia (Sanctions) (EU Exit) Regulations 2019 (S.I.
 2019/855) were made under the Sanctions and Anti-Money Laundering Act 2018 (the Sanctions Act) and provide for the freezing of funds and economic resources of certain persons, entities or bodies involved in destabilising Ukraine or undermining or threatening the territorial integrity, sovereignty or independence of Ukraine, or obtaining a benefit from or supporting the Government of Russia.
 The Russia (Sanctions) (EU Exit) Regulations 2019 have effect in the Isle of Man by the Russia Sanctions (Application) Regulations 2020 [S.D.
 2020/0504].

-The following entry has been removed from the consolidated list and is no longer subject to an asset freeze:
+1 entry has been removed from the consolidated list and are no longer subject to an asset freeze or trust services sanctions.

 Financial institutions and other persons are required to check whether you maintain any accounts or otherwise hold funds or economic resources for, or provide financial services to, designated individuals.
 If so, you must freeze such accounts or other funds and, unless licensed by the Treasury, not deal with those funds or economic resources, make those funds or economic resources available to a designated person, or make those funds or economic resources available for the benefit of a designated person.
 You must also report your findings to the FIU.